ghobriallab/IMPACT_2026/README.md

 disease continuum use the Jonckheere-Terpstra test on age+sex residuals (helper in `config.R`).

 Folders and scripts carry numeric prefixes matching their manuscript order, and each script is named for the panel it produces.
-All panels are written to the gitignored `figures/` directory, and figure source data to `tables/`.

 ## Main figures